Moving To US From Mexico: Guide to US Visas and Key Steps

 Because of how developed the financial system in the US is, you don’t need a lot of money to get started.
 In fact, to buy US property, you don’t need to have a Green Card, US credit score, or history.
 All you need to do is find the right mortgage broker who can help you get a mortgage loan in the US and have enough money to cover the downpayment (usually around 25% of the property’s value).

 Want to buy a house in the US as a Mexican?
 NRI can help.
-To get a mortgage loan, you don’t need a Green Card or US credit score.
+You don’t need a Green Card or US credit score to get a US mortgage for Mexican citizens.
 Contact us or book a free consultation if you want to learn more.

 4. Get Ready to Move